Volume Above Distance Below: Introduction

 Note that this theorem can be seen as a stability result, since it is known that $g_1\ge g_0 \implies \vol_1\ge \vol_0$ and if the volumes are equal, $\vol_1=\vol_2$, then $g_1=g_2$.
 Our results have applications to important stability theorems as well.
 One of the most famous rigidity theorems involving scalar curvature is the Scalar Torus Rigidity Theorem of Schoen-Yau and Gromov-Lawson, which states that if a manifold is homeomorphic to a torus and has $\Scal\ge 0$ then it is isometric to a flat torus \cite{Schoen-Yau-min-surf}\cite{Gromov-Lawson-torus}.
 Gromov has conjectured that this theorem is stable with respect to intrinsic flat convergence \cite{Gromov-Dirac} (cf.~\cite{Sormani-scalar}).
 The first author has proven this stability in the warped product setting in joint work with Hernandez-Vazquez, Parise, Payne, and Wang \cite{AHMPPW1}.
 The second author has proven this stability in the graph setting in joint work with Cabrera Pacheco and Ketterer \cite{CPKP19}.
 In both these settings the distances are bounded from below and the volumes from above, and thus one may apply Theorem~\ref{vol-thm} as an endplay for their proofs.
 The first author has recently applied this paper to prove the stability in the conformal setting \cite{Allen-Conformal-Torus}.

 Another important rigidity theorems involving scalar curvature is the Schoen-Yau Positive Mass Theorem \cite{Schoen-Yau-positive-mass}.
 This theorem is also conjectured to be stable with respect to intrinsic flat convergence (cf.~\cite{Sormani-scalar}).
 As this theorem involves noncompact manifolds, one proves stability by proving intrinsic flat convergence of balls within these spaces.
 The first and second author have recently applied the theorems and techniques in this paper to manifolds with boundary and applied their results to prove the almost rigidity of the positive mass theorem in the graph setting without black holes \cite{Allen-Perales-1}.
 In joint work with Huang and Lee, the second author has applied this work to prove it in the graph setting with black holes as well \cite{Huang-Lee-Perales} providing a completely new proof of the results claimed in earlier work of Huang, Lee, and the third author \cite{HLS}.
 The second author has also applied these theorems in an upcoming paper to prove the stability of the hyperbolic positive mass theorem in the graph setting in joint work with Cabrera Pacheco \cite{CPP21}.
-Sakovich and Sormani will also apply this work to study the spacetime intrinsic flat convergence of key examples in their upcoming work \cite{Sakovich-Sormani}.